thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/action/save-timeseries.md

 For each of these actions, you can choose from the following **processing strategies**:
 {% include docs/user-guide/rule-engine-2-0/processing-strategies-explanation.md %}

+{% capture processing_strategies_availability_note %}
-> **Note**: Processing strategies are available since TB version 4.0.
+**Note**: Processing strategies are available since TB version 4.0.
 "Skip latest persistence" toggle from earlier TB versions corresponds to "Skip" strategy for Latest values.
+{% endcapture %}
+{% include templates/info-banner.md content=processing_strategies_availability_note %}

 Processing strategies can be set using either **Basic** or **Advanced processing settings**.